Kerry Carpenter Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 17th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 15th in the league.

-- The Blue Jays have the 21st-ranked team ERA across all MLB pitching staffs (5.06).
+- The Blue Jays have the 18th-ranked team ERA across all league pitching staffs (4.84).

-- The Blue Jays rank 23rd in baseball in home runs given up (18 total, 1.6 per game).
+- Blue Jays pitchers combine to surrender 20 total home runs at a rate of 1.7 per game (to rank 25th in baseball).

-- The Blue Jays will look to Gausman (1-1) in his third start of the season.
+- Bassitt (1-1) gets the starting nod for the Blue Jays, his third this season.

 © 2023 Data Skrive.
 All rights reserved.